BeniaminoSquitieri/Advanced-Control-project-/README.md

 - **MATLAB/Simulink**: For simulating system dynamics, designing controllers, and testing their performance.
 - **Control Theory**: Applied for designing and analyzing controllers, including linear feedback and more advanced methods like feedback linearization and gain scheduling.

-## Conclusion

-The goal of this project is to explore multiple control strategies to stabilize a mechanical system and optimize its performance.
-Through the design and evaluation of controllers such as linear feedback, feedback linearization, and gain scheduling, the project provides a deep understanding of control system design and performance evaluation in nonlinear systems.

 ---
 ## References

 1. **MATLAB Documentation**: [MATLAB & Simulink Documentation](https://www.mathworks